 “I wasn’t playing it safe,” he said, “but I guess it was kind of safe.

 “I tried to treat it just like any other day.
 (Tuesday) was just like as if I was going out with my buddies and playing.
 There’s really no pressure.
 Once you shoot a number like (65), you’re just trying to get to match play, and from there, it’s just make it to the next round.
 It was kind of relaxing, I guess, in a sense in that I didn’t have to come out here and try to shoot a low number again.
 So that was good.”

 The other Owl in the field, Austin Vick, wished he could have had a round like Beck’s.

-After an even-par 72 Monday, Vick was 1-over for the tournament before disaster struck with two holes to play Tuesday.
+After an even-par 72 Monday, Vick was 1-over for the tournament before disaster struck with two holes to play in his second round.